Streamer-bot-Extensions/Streamer.bot-Extensions-Wiki/extensions/prize-wheel.md

 1/	In Streamer.bot in select `Import` from the top left.
 Copy the `Import Code` and paste it into the `Import String`.

-2/	In SB in Actions tab should appear new actions in group `Roulette by MarkusoOoO`.
+2/	In Streamer.bot in Actions tab should appear new actions in group `Roulette by MarkusoOoO`.
 Look for action called `Roulette Answer`, right click on it and select copy `Copy Action Id`.
 We will need this ID in step 4/, so store it somewhere, or keep in copy universe.

-3/	Again, in SB navigate to tab `Servers/Clients` > `Websocket Server`.
+3/	Again, in Streamer.bot navigate to tab `Servers/Clients` > `Websocket Server`.
 You can keep default setting (`Address: 127.0.0.1`, `Port: 8080`, `Endpoint: /`, !IF you NEED to change them for some reason, you will have to change those settings also in file `../Roulette Example Horizontal(Vertical) Text/Roulette Source/script.js` on line 3, which we will modify in step 4/ of guide).
 You can tick `Auto Start`, to stop worrying about this server not starting and hit `Start Server`.
 All done here.

 4/	Now, we need to paste our Action ID from step 2/ into `../Roulette Example Horizontal(Vertical) Text/Roulette Source/script.js` on line 4 between '' (replace text `PUT YOUR ACTION ID IN HERE`).
-Now is our roulette comunicating with SB.
+Now is our roulette comunicating with Streamer.bot.
 Which is, I guess great success, or something.

 5/	We can now open OBS and using Exeldro's plugin `Copy Source` import scene `\[NS] Roulette by MarkusoOoO` into OBS.
 In OBS navigate to `Tools` > `Source Copy` > `Load Scene` and select
 `../Roulette Example Horizontal(Vertical) Text/OBS Source/[NS] Roulette by MarkusoOoO.json`.
 In OBS should this scene appear with one hidden browser source called `[BS] Roulette`.
 Nice!
 Make sure to right click this source and select `../Roulette Example Horizontal(Vertical) Text/Roulette Source/index.html`.
 When you click show source, you should see roulette spining.
 If roulette does not appear from center with zoom effect, you probably do not have `Move transition` plugin installed correctly.
 On roulette is 12 options (which can be modified ôater too), currently called from Test1 to Test12.
 Ok, hide this source again.

-6/	Back in SB, lets have a look at action called `Roulette redeem`.
+6/	Back in Streamer.bot, lets have a look at action called `Roulette redeem`.
 Check that Subactions `OBS Source Visibility State` are pointing at our browser source `[BS] Roulette` in OBS.
 One is on top, which is making this source visible and one is second from bottom hiding this source again.
 Just double click on them and make sure, they are pointing on `Scene: [NS] Roulette by MarkusoOoO` and `Source: [BS] Roulette`.
-When you click on dropdown menu and do not see anything (or if you click test and source does not hide or appear, depending on subaction), you probably do not have connected OBS and SB with `Websocket server` plugin.
+When you click on dropdown menu and do not see anything (or if you click test and source does not hide or appear, depending on subaction), you probably do not have connected OBS and Streamer.bot with `Websocket server` plugin.

 7/	Only thing to do now, is to test if everything works as expected.
-You can create new command in SB for that.
-In SB navigate to `Commands`, right click > `Add`.
+You can create new command in Streamer.bot for that.
+In Streamer.bot navigate to `Commands`, right click > `Add`.
 In `Commands` section fill in `!test` for example (this is command which will trigger our action via twitch chat) and in `Action` select `Roulette Redeem` action.
 Now, if you write `!test` into your twitch chat, you should see roulette appear and after it stops spinning, you should see text in your chat appear.
 It says what redeem you hit and what is actual result on roulette.
 If everything matches, congrats, you made this work!
 Now you can customize it for your needs and desires (or make out with your favorite unicorn plushie) <3

-!IMPORTANT - I suggest to put action `Roulette Redeem` into its own blocking queue in SB, since it would not work properly if it would get spammed and overlapped!
+!IMPORTANT - I suggest to put action `Roulette Redeem` into its own blocking queue in Streamer.bot, since it would not work properly if it would get spammed and overlapped!
 Or put at least 5 seconds global cooldown on command or channel point redeem which is triggering this action!

 # Configuration
-1/  Obviously, you have 12 actions in SB, and those can be changed to your needs, if you want to change titles of those options, you have to do TWO things:
+1/  Obviously, you have 12 actions in Streamer.bot, and those can be changed to your needs, if you want to change titles of those options, you have to do TWO things:

 - Change title in `../Roulette Example Horizontal(Vertical) Text/Roulette Source/script.js` on lines 10 to 21 (in `prizes` VUE  variables list)
 - Change value in coresponding IF statements in Action `Roulette Redeem` (double click coresponding `if` statement and in field `value` change one of `Test#` to your desired title)